apify/apify-docs-v2/sources/academy/webscraping/web_scraping_for_beginners/crawling/finding_links.md

 ---
 title: Finding links
-description: Learn what a link looks like in HTML and how to find and collect their URLs when web scraping using both DevTools and Node.js.
+description: Learn what a link looks like in HTML and how to find and extract their URLs when web scraping using both DevTools and Node.js.
 sidebar_position: 2
 slug: /web-scraping-for-beginners/crawling/finding-links
 ---

 # Finding links {#finding-links}

-**Learn what a link looks like in HTML and how to find and collect their URLs when web scraping using both DevTools and Node.js.**
+**Learn what a link looks like in HTML and how to find and extract their URLs when web scraping using both DevTools and Node.js.**

 ---